msakai/resume/resume.md

 * GitHub : https://github.com/msakai

 Masahiro Sakai is a researcher in the field of theoretical computer science.
-He is working as a research scientist at Corporate Research & Development Center, Toshiba Corporation.
-He received a master degree in “Media and Governance” with “Cyber Informatics” concentration at Keio university.
+He is working as a software engineer at Preferred Networks, Inc.
+He received a master degree
+in “Media and Governance” with “Cyber Informatics” concentration at Keio university.
 He translated “Software Abstractions” and “Types and Programming Languages” into Japanese with his colleagues.